OutSystems/docs-howtos/src/infrastructure/redis-in-memory-sessions/setup-non-prod.md

         #
         requirepass [STRONG_PASSWORD]

+1. Reboot the redis service to apply configurations

+        systemctl restart redis

 After performing these steps, your server is ready to accept connections from OutSystems front-end servers.

 ## Next steps